Anugya-Gogoi/Google-Voice-Recogniser/README.md

 A Python program for speech-to-text conversion

 ## Technologies Used
-1. speech_recognition module
+1. speech_recognition library
-2. pyttsx3 module
+2. pyttsx3 library

 ## How to use?
 1. Make a .py file in your python text editor